 Using the one-minute rule will change your perspective on how to get things done!

 From the moment I wake up, it's go-go-go!
 There was never any time to make the bed or have breakfast.
 At work, there is no time to think about home life, let alone lunch.
 Seven hours later, I would be home and would see my to-do list staring me right in the face.
 Does it ever stop?

 - Shoot, I’m down to my last clean undies, need to do laundry

 - Ugh the bathroom, I don’t even want to use it right now

 Finally, it's time to cook, but there's no food!
 "Make A list," and "Go shopping” is added to the never-ending To-Do list.

 On top of that, there's gym, family, and oh yeah, SLEEP!
 Don’t even get me started on hanging out with friends.

 I'm exhausted writing about it all.

 For many of us, this is life.
-To be honest, this was my life for a long time and it was tiring.
-Like Jesse Spano in Save by the bell said, "I'm so excited!
-I'm soooo... scared!"
+To be honest, this was my life for a long time, and it was tiring.
+I was like Jesse Spano from Saved by the Bell, screaming "I'm so excited!
+I'm so scared!"